-The Plan is a defined contribution plan covering eligible hourly employees of participating divisions and subsidiaries of Hanesbrands Inc. (the "Company"), located in Puerto Rico, who have attained the age of 21 and completed 90 days of credited service, as defined in the Plan document; bargaining unit employees are covered, however, only if the applicable collective bargaining agreement provides for their participation in the Plan.
+The Plan is a defined contribution plan covering eligible salaried employees of participating divisions and subsidiaries of Hanesbrands Inc. (the "Company"), located in Puerto Rico, who have attained the age of 21 and completed 90 days of credited service, as defined in the Plan document, and, prior to July 24, 2006, were not eligible to participate in the Sara Lee Corporation 401(k) Supplemental Savings Plan; bargaining unit employees are covered, however, only if the applicable collective bargaining agreement provides for their participation in the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-The Plan experienced a partial plan termination event in 2009.
-As a result, participants who were not 100% vested in their benefits and whose employment involuntarily terminated during 2009 became entitled to be fully vested in their Company contributions.
-In addition, the Plan administrator determined that a partial plan termination occurred in 2008 and 2009 due to the Company's consolidation and globalization strategy so that any participants terminated as a result of that strategy would be entitled to be fully vested in any Company contributions in which they were not already 100% vested at the time of termination.
+The Plan administrator determined that a partial plan termination occurred in 2008 and 2009 due to the Company's consolidation and globalization strategy so that any participants terminated as a result of that strategy would be entitled to be fully vested in any Company contributions in which they were not already 100% vested at the time of termination.

-Grant Thornton, LLP ("Grant Thornton") is the independent auditor for the Plan, the Hanesbrands Inc. Retirement Savings Plan and the Hanesbrands Inc. Salaried Retirement Savings Plan of Puerto Rico (collectively, the "Savings Plans").
+Grant Thornton, LLP ("Grant Thornton") is the independent auditor for the Plan, the Hanesbrands Inc. Retirement Savings Plan and the Hanesbrands Inc. Hourly Retirement Savings Plan of Puerto Rico (collectively, the "Savings Plans").
 In June 2009, Grant Thornton advised the Hanesbrands Inc. Employee Benefits Administrative Committee (the "Committee"), the administrator for the Savings Plans, that it had become aware that a non-U.S. affiliate of Grant Thornton was performing human resources recruitment services for an affiliate of the Savings Plans.